-- (c) Give a brief heuristic explanation of what it means that the coordinates of y_t are cointegrated and how this relates to the rank of the matrix Π .
-(Avoid discussion of any gory details of the Johansen test statistic.) - (3) Suppose that we have a structural equation which we write as
+- (c) Give a brief heuristic explanation of what it means that the coordinates of y_t are cointe-grated and how this relates to the rank of the matrix Π .
+(Avoid discussion of any gory details of the Johansen test statistic.) - (3) Suppose that we have a structural equation and we are willing to assume that $X \perp u$ but $not Y \perp u$.
+But we have instrumental variables $Z \perp u$ that might save the day.
+We proceed in the following somewhat unorthodox way: